 Fantasy is often all about immersing readers in a world nothing like our own.
 It lets us explore, escape our woes, (and oh, how many woes there have been as of late) and dragons are often the first thing that comes to mind when someone thinks “fantasy.”
 Besides, who wouldn’t find it absolutely incredible to make a living working with magical, impossible beasts like a giant, winged lizard that breathes fire?

-It might be considered a bit cliché at this point just because dragons are so iconic in the fantasy genre and therefore so prevalent.
-But there are so many ways to keep a fantasy story involving dragons fresh.
+It might be considered a bit of a fantasy cliché at this point just because dragons are so iconic in the genre and therefore so prevalent.
+But there are so many ways to keep a story involving dragons fresh.